AerWyn81/HeadBlocks/docs/config/config.md

       - '%prefix% &6%player% &afound &6100 heads&a!!!'
       - ''
     slotsRequired: 2
+    randomizeCommands: false
 ```

 It is possible to set up reward levels.
 When the player reaches the level, that will send a message containing several
 lines and execute a list of commands.
-You can also define a number of slots required to receive the reward with `slotsRequired` per level.
+You can also define a number of slots required to execute the command with `slotsRequired`,
+and you can randomize the commands executed.

 ?> Hex colors, placeholders and centering (use: {center}) are supported